SoftBank to Invest US$2 billion through Grab to Grow Indonesia’s Digital Infrastructure

 As part of Grab’s long-term commitment to Indonesia, the company also announced plans for a second headquarters in Indonesia.
 It will house Grab’s rapidly growing R&D centre in Jakarta and will be the dual headquarters for the GrabFood business, the largest food delivery provider across Southeast Asia.

-Grab’s second headquarters will serve the unique needs of customers in Indonesia, and focus on developing solutions that empower micro-entrepreneurs, like Grab-Kudo agents.
+Grab’s second headquarters will serve the unique needs of consumers in Indonesia, and focus on developing solutions that empower micro-entrepreneurs, like Grab-Kudo agents.
 Relevant solutions will be introduced to other Southeast Asian emerging economies.

 As one of Indonesia’s five tech unicorns, Grab’s second HQ in Indonesia will provide career opportunities for thousands of Indonesians, and upskill more local tech talent in partnership with leading Indonesian universities.
 This highlights the importance of Indonesia to Grab’s business, where it is the leading ride-hailing company and part of the largest digital payments ecosystem in the country.